Dorothy Dix

 Elizabeth Meriwether Gilmer (November 18, 1861 – December 16, 1951), widely known by the pen name Dorothy Dix, was an American journalist and columnist.
 As the forerunner of today's popular advice columnists, Dix was America's highest paid and most widely read female journalist at the time of her death.
 Her advice on marriage was syndicated in newspapers around the world.
 With an estimated audience of 60 million readers, she became a popular and recognized figure on her travels abroad.
-In addition to her journalistic work, she joined in the campaign for woman suffrage and the ratification of the Nineteenth Amendment to the U.S. Constitution.
+In addition to her journalistic work, she joined in the campaign for women's suffrage and the ratification of the Nineteenth Amendment to the U.S. Constitution.

 Life

 Elizabeth Meriwether was born to William Meriwether and Maria (Winston) Meriwether on the Woodstock plantation located on the borders of Montgomery County, Tennessee and Todd County, Kentucky.
 She attended Clarksville Female Academy and later completed one semester at the Hollins Institute.
 In 1888, she married her stepmother's brother, George Gilmer.

 Shortly after her marriage to George, his mental health began to deteriorate, forcing Dix to provide financial support for both of them.
 He would later be institutionalized and eventually died in an asylum in 1931.
 In the aftermath of these events, Dix moved to Louisiana and took up writing.
 Her journalism career began after her neighbor Eliza Nicholson, the owner of the New Orleans newspaper Daily Picayune, saw her work and offered her a job as a reporter.